sguazt/RUBiS/README.md

 ### Compilation Steps

 In the following we refer to the variable `$RUBIS_HOME` as a variable containing the path pointing to this version of RUBiS.

+#### PHP Incarnation

+No compilation is required.
+You only need to copy the `$RUBIS_HOME/php` directory to the document root of your Web Server and properly configure it.
+For instance, if you use the Apache HTTPD 2 server under Linux, the document root is typically located in `/var/www`.
+So, you only need to copy the `$RUBIS_HOME/php` directory to `/var/www/`.
+For instance:

+	$ mkdir -p /var/www/rubis
+	$ cp -r $RUBIS_HOME/php /var/www/rubis/PHP

+#### Java Servlets Incarnation

+To compile the Java Servlets incarnation of RUBiS you need Java &ge; 1.5 and [Apache Ant](http://ant.apache.org).
+To run RUBiS you need a Java Servlet container &ge; 2.5, like [Apache Tomcat](http://tomcat.apache.org), and a DBMS like [MySQL](http://www.mysql.com).

+While the code should compile and run fine with every J2EE container and DBMS, we have currently tested it only with Apache Tomcat 6 and MySQL 5.6.\* (with MySQL Connector/J 5.0.\*).

 1. Move to the `$RUBIS_HOME` directory.